2023 Canarian island council elections

-The 2023 Canarian Island Cabildo elections were held on Sunday, 28 May 2023, to elect the 12th Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
-All 157 seats in the seven Island Cabildos were up for election.
+Island council elections were held in the Canary Islands on 28 May 2023 to elect the 12th Island Councils (the cabildos insulares) of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
+All 157 seats in the seven island councils were up for election.
+They were held concurrently with regional elections in twelve autonomous communities (including the Canary Islands) and local elections all across Spain.